ongzhongfei/installer_guide/docs/r.md

 Dear Learners,

-Below you may find the steps to download and install Anaconda in your PC.
+Below you may find the steps to download and install R and R Studio in your PC.

 ## Section 1: Download and Install R
 1. Follow [this link](https://www.r-project.org/).
 Click the "download R" link in the middle of the page under "Getting Started."